Soracom Onyx LTE Dongle Setup Guide

 sudo nano /etc/ppp/peers/wvdial

 With this option, WvDial will replace the default network route (WiFi, ethernet, or other network interface) with the ppp0 interface whenever it is connected.
-Now when you run sudo wvdial, all network traffic will use the Onyx LTE dongle.
+Now when you run sudo wvdial, all network traffic will use the Onyx modem.

 By enabling the replacedefaultroute option, all traffic will use the cellular connection even if WiFi, ethernet, or other network connections are available.
-Take care to stop WvDial and disable the cellular connection when installing additional software, performing upgrades, or other high-bandwidth actions.
+Take care to stop WvDial and disable the cellular connection when installing additional software, performing upgrades, or carrying out high-bandwidth actions.

 Adding WvDial to ifupdown